berehovskyi/apex-stream/README.md

 **Intermediate Operation** transforms a stream into another stream.

-*Please note that unlike for `Sequence`, for `Stream` an intermediate operation is not invoked until a terminal operation is invoked.*
+*Please note that, unlike for `Sequence`, for `Stream` an intermediate operation is not invoked until a terminal operation is invoked.*

 - ### Set Operations